Pectacius/Simple-Image-Resizing-Tool/README.md

 # Image Resizer and Color Replacer

-Simple GUI that allows for the resizing of various image formats, and adding and removing colors from images
+Simple GUI that allows for the resizing of various image formats, and adding and removing colors from images Intially built to edit thumbnails for a [calculator project](https://github.com/Pectacius/Calculus-Matrix-Calculator)

 ![Application](info/app.PNG)